vvolkl/tkLayout/README.md

 # Run tkLayout
 To learn about the tkLayout functionality, simply run `tklayout` with no input parameters defined.
-The typical configuration being used to study a tracker geometry, material budget and tracker resolution is the following
+The typical configuration being used to study a tracker geometry, material budget and tracker resolution is the following:

     cd run
     tklayout -n 1000 -N 1000 geometries/FCChh_v3.03/FCChh_v3.03.cfg